 </div>

-Compared to{% with %}block scope,{% set %}The label allows a local variable to be declared in the current template context, whose scope usually spans the entire template file, or at least the block within which it is declared.blockThis makessetTags are very convenient when you need to refer to a value multiple times in a template file, or when you need to store calculation results.
+Compared to{% with %}of block scope,{% set %}Tags allow a local variable to be declared in the current template context, whose scope usually spans the entire template file or at least the block in which it is declaredblockThis makessetTags are very convenient when you need to reference a value multiple times in a template file, or when you need to store calculation results.

 {% set variable_name = "要赋的值" %}